dfinity/motoko/doc/md/reference/language-manual.md

     -   If mutable field `var id : W` is in `fts1` then `var id : V` is in `fts0` and `V == W`.

-        That is, object type `T` is a subtype of object type `U` if they have same sort, every mutable field in `U` super-types the same field in `T` and every mutable field in `U` is mutable in `T` with an equivalent type.
+        That is, object type `T` is a subtype of object type `U` if they have the same sort, every mutable field in `U` super-types the same field in `T` and every mutable field in `U` is mutable in `T` with an equivalent type.
 In particular, `T` may specify more fields than `U`.
          Note that this clause defines subtyping for all sorts of object type, whether `module`, `object` or `actor`.

 -   `T` is a variant type `{ fts0 }`, `U` is a variant type `{ fts1 }` and